MOSAIC ARTIST & SCULPTOR

 The name, “Floating Hanger,” refers to oil field worker slang for a “jack-of-all-trades,” or some think it might be a part of an oil rig.
 The artist leaves it up to you to decide.
 Either way, this public art installation is a gift for Tulsa, in celebration of its oil and transportation history and as part of Route 66.

 Visitors can login to

-using the code number GC272 and share their thoughts and experiences about their visit to the art installation, Floating Hanger, and the Route 66 area in Tulsa.
+then under 'Play' choose 'Trackable', type in the code number on the coin RTFBEJ and add a log entry (and a photo if you like) to share their thoughts / experiences about visiting the art installation, Floating Hanger, and the Route 66 area in Tulsa.

 Special thanks to:

 and the Board of Tulsa County Commissioners wish to express gratitude to Tulsa County voters for their support of

 Links to Tulsa World: